 Though they are widely referred to as the Harpe Brothers, some sources say that they were cousins.
 Their fathers were siblings who emigrated from Scotland, and were Tories who fought for the British during the Revolutionary War.
 The boys grew up close in Orange County, North Carolina.
 A six-foot-four Micajah earned the nickname “Big” as he loomed over “Little” Harpe.

 When the Revolutionary War began, the brothers were said to have joined a Tory rape gang, motivated more by ill intentions than supporting the British crown.
 They brutalized young women, murdered patriots, and burned down farms.
 One intended target reportedly escaped harm at the last moment thanks to a Captain James Wood.
-Captain Wood shot at Little Harpe and broke up the attack – though the blast only wounded him.
+Captain Wood shot at Little Harpe and broke up the attack—though the blast only wounded the assailant.

 In 1780, the brothers joined the British troops to fight through the Carolinas.
 After a year, they grew bored and aligned with the Cherokee Indians, pillaging the region.
 They exacted revenge on the aforementioned Captain by stealing his daughter, Susan Wood.
 They took her, along with another young girl named Maria Davidson, as their wives.

 These women were treated no different than any females the Harpes had previously encountered—they were brutalized, raped, and held captive as the brothers made their way into present-day Tennessee.
 The outlaws traveled with four additional men.
 One individual, Moses Doss, expressed concern for the women—the Harpes made him pay for his insolence with his life.